Vantiq/vantiq-extension-sources/EasyModbusSource/README.md

 # Overview

 The following documentation outlines how to incorporate a EasyModbus Source as part of your project.
-This allows a user to construct applications that interact with a PLC using the EasyModbus layer, thus being able to get coils, descreets, registry or holdingregistry information, and able to update coils and holdingregistry.
+This allows a user to construct applications that interact with a PLC using the EasyModbus layer, thus being able to get coils, discretes, registry or holdingregistry information, and able to update coils and holdingregistry.

 In order to incorporate this Extension Source, you will need to set up your local machine with a client JRE that can connect implement to your EasyModbus server.
 Once you have done this, you will need to create the Source in the VANTIQ Modelo IDE.
 The documentation has been split into two parts, [Setting Up Your Machine](#machine) and [Setting Up Your VANTIQ](#vantiq).

 # Prerequisites <a name="pre" id="pre"></a>

-In order to compile correctly, one must download the EasyModbus Java Version and locate the EasyModbusJava.jar in one of the path folder.
-You can access the download it [*here*](http://easymodbustcp.net/en), you can download from the site simulated server as well.
+In order to compile correctly, you must download the EasyModbus Java Version and locate the EasyModbusJava.jar in one of the path folder.
+You can access the download it [*here*](http://easymodbustcp.net/en),and you can download from the site simulated server as well.
 Make certain to use the correct implementation for the environment within which you are running.